Creative-Licence-Digital/kick-ed/README.md

 Features

-Provides an express route to received assets
+- uploadRouter.apply(expressApp, url)

+Takes an express app, and a string as parameters.
+Handles the direct upload to s3.
+When the upload is finished, the client receives the s3 url of the asset.